What is Data Science?

 “The ability to take data — to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it — that’s going to be a hugely important skill in the next decades.”

-from the UC Berkeley School of Information.
+from the UC Berkeley School of Information (I School).

-Learn About the Online Short Course
+Learn About Our Online Graduate Programs

 What Does a Data Scientist Do?